 Verdict on Co-Op membership

-Excellent.
-If you’re buying those branded goods (and Co-Op has a good range) the payback rate is simply unbeaten by anyone.
+Good-Excellent.
+If you’re buying those branded goods (and Co-Op has a good range) the payback rate is stronger than most, and the vouchers offered through the Co-op app tend to be on staple good making them useful.
 If you’re not, the donation to charity is at a rate which beats the payout rate from most other schemes, and we like the charitable element of the scheme.

 Is Marks and Spencer Sparks any good?

 Here we’re getting into the schemes which are a little more vague, promising miscellaneous benefits but not actually given a standard payout as you spend approach.

 Sparks has been controversial for M and S, with people seeing it as not offering tremendous amounts of value.
 M and S have recently reformed the scheme.